 At that time I was teaching out of the aerobics center at gold’s gym in the Hyland Park neighborhood and he generously offered to test me for 8th Dan.
 That was when I first was tested for the esteemed and honorable rank of 8th Dan which I failed to pass at the time.
 I prepared a thesis in the form of an entirely new martial art based on 6 Karate systems and Xingyi Quan which I called Wujido.
 This is the origin of the name I use for the school.
 I demonstrated the entire art up to 10th Dan level.
 I also performed my “test” routine and finally the Wujiquan long-boxing which has 172 sections (taolu).
 I did not demonstrate Taijiquan, Xingyiquan, nor Baguaquan as these were not his expertise.

 He was very impressed, and I even observed a measure of stunned respect.
 Although he had my 8th Dan certificate in the briefcase (I saw it) he did not award it to me at that time but on my next appointed test date in 1997 he did award me this honored and prestigious rank.
 I did not question him but he offered the following.
 “Mastery and rank is not just about ability and skill, character, humility, and spiritual attainment are equally important.”
 I must apologize if my words are inexact, it was a long time ago, but this is my memory.
 I then asked him about a secret Kata, being aware that he had mastered it and of which I had been researching for more than 12 years and as usual in casual fashion he walked through it once; and once only.
 This was his way.
 If you made him repeat himself or show you twice, he would refuse to ever, and I mean never show you again as he viewed this to be extreme disrespect to not pay absolute and focused attention to what he was teaching.
 If you were low rank that is something different.
 But if you were high rank this is how he taught.
-If you ever meet someone who has even experienced a single class they are often traumatized by it and changed for life evidenced by their not being able to stop talking about the experience.
+In my profession I have met a few who had experienced a single class, a few classes, a seminar and they were all filled with awe and respect and somewhat traumatized by my observation, all had experienced a life altering event and often were unable to stop talking about the experience.
 This is my lifelong teacher and master, a jewel and treasure hidden in a field of abject mediocrity.

-Dr Brownridge is retired now and focused on his church and ministry, he is currently in Kenya doing missionary to several congregations which he has help establish and develop.
+Dr Brownridge is retired now and focused on his church and ministry, he currently pastors a church and does missionary work in Africa and places like Kenya.

 A Phone call from the teacher

 A couple of weeks ago I received a phone call just prior to his leaving for Kenya on the 16th day of November this year.
 It occurred that he had misplaced his master tape of his Advanced Black Belt Kata up to 8th Dan.
-Although I don’t know where this tape is my efforts had me foraging through storage and boxes of tapes and I found some very interesting material.
+It appeared that I was the only student who had a copy.
+I did eventually find it among the many boxes where I have VCR tapes in storage.
+Happily he now has a copy. (update)

-However, I plan to put together little pieces and clean them up and put together some tapes that combine some samples of his work, and that means I will put together something in the sparring methods where you will see some of my Kungfu and Karate brethren from my earlier years; Prof Wesley Smith, Prof Eric Harris, his brother Professor Tony Harris, Dave and Doug Heath.
-I will include a short match between Professor Smith and Doug Heath (I faced Doug Heath in Fayetteville, Arkansas and tapped him out with one finger circa 1995 after defeating the tournament champion sending him 25 feet into a stack of chairs) In the future I will put something together to demonstrate my teacher’s and also my Dim Mak/DianXueShu skills and you can be the judge if you think it is legitimate.
+However, If I am able I will attempt to clean them up (if possible) and put together some tapes that combine some samples of his work, and that means I will put together something in the sparring methods where you will see some of my Kungfu and Karate brethren from my earlier years; Prof Wesley Smith, Prof Eric Harris, his brother Professor Tony Harris, Dave and Doug Heath.
+If not I will provide updated material that can be used by others and even his own students to expand and level up on some basic routines.